ai4os/ai4-docs/source/user/howto/try/dashboard-gradio.rst

 This will open a new tab where the new try-me environment will be deployed (this can take a few seconds).

 Once this is deployed, you will see a `Gradio <https://www.gradio.app/>`__ interface where you can make your prediction.
 In the left hand-side, you will be shown the prediction inputs and in the right hand side you will be shown the prediction outputs.

 .. image:: /_static/images/endpoints/gradio.png

-Take into account that this try-me endpoints are offered to the general public, thus run on limited resources.
-This means that we limit the maximum duration of a try-me environment to 10 minutes.
-In addition, resource-hungry operations (eg. video processing) might not work as expected.

 .. admonition:: Advice for model developers
     :class: info